itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

     - Requests will be routed through the CloudFront Edge locations
     - API Gateway will still live in one region where it was created
 - Regional: for clients within the same region.
 Can be combined with CloudFront for control over caching strategies and distribution
-- Private: can only be access withon the VPC using VPC endpoint (ENI)
+- Private: can only be access within the VPC using VPC endpoint (ENI)

 ## Deployment Stages

 - Changes made in API Gateway are not in effect as long as they are not part of a deployment
 - Changes are deployed to stages
 - Recommended naming for stages: dev, test, prod, v1, v2, etc..
-- Each stage can get its own configuraiton parameters, they can be rolled back
+- Each stage can get its own configuration parameters, they can be rolled back
-- Common use case for stages: migrate from prevous version to the next version (example from v1 to v2)
+- Common use case for stages: migrate from previous version to the next version (example from v1 to v2)
 - Stage variables:
     - Env. variables for API Gateway stages
     - Use case: configure HTTP end-point to which the stage talks to; pass configuration parameters to Lambda functions
     - Stage variables are passed as to the "context" object in AWS Lambda
-- Common patter to the API Gateway and stage variables:
+- Common pattern to the API Gateway and stage variables:
     - We create stage variables to indicate the corresponding Lambda alias
-    - In stage resource configuraion we can reference the Lambda function and the stage variables as follows: `lambda-function-name:${stageVariable.lambdaAlias}`
+    - In stage resource configuration we can reference the Lambda function and the stage variables as follows: `lambda-function-name:${stageVariable.lambdaAlias}`

 ### Canary Deployments